All posts filed under: Salads

 Coriander-Walnut Pesto

 Move over pine nuts and basil as fresh coriander and toasted walnuts blend together to make this wonderful and easy pesto.
 Traditional Pesto also called Pesto Alla Genovese originates in Genoa,Italy and consists of pine nuts, salt, basil leaves , minced garlic, Parmesan cheese and olive oil.
 Also quite strictly this pesto is pounded with a mortar and pestle to achieve the desired results.
 However a small food processor works great too.
-In this modern version the pine nuts are substituted with walnuts and the star ingredient is fresh Coriander leaves or Cilantro and just some basil leaves thrown in for good measure.
+In this modern version the pine nuts are substituted with walnuts and the star ingredient is fresh coriander leaves or cilantro and just some basil leaves thrown in for good measure.
 All the ingredients compliment each other really well and trust me you will be tempted to eat this pesto by the spoonful.
 Here is my recipe for this delightful pesto.
 I have wonderful memories fine tuning this recipe for an event at the college, I taught at some years ago.
 With quite a few trials and errors we perfected this recipe and now it’s a go-to recipe in my kitchen.
 This is …

 Roasted Hasselback Butternut Squash